 Protect Your Intellectual Property For Future Generations

 While you might not be a Steinbeck, you very well may have valuable intellectual property that has not been properly documented or addressed in your estate plan.
-If that’s the case, meet with us, as your Personal Family Lawyer®, right away to discuss how we can support you in documenting, valuing, and protecting these intangible assets, so your loved ones can benefit from these creations for generations to come.
+If that’s the case, meet with us right away to discuss how we can support you in documenting, valuing, and protecting these intangible assets, so your loved ones can benefit from these creations for generations to come.